-- After ten (10) years of cumulative power up, this unit will "chirp" twice every 30 seconds.
-This is an "operational end of life" feature which indicates that it is time to replace the alarm. - Loud 85 decibel alarm - HUSH Control Feature that silences the unit during nuisance alarm situations (see page 16). - Oversized test button for easy activation - Test button performs the following functions: - o Tests the units electronics and verifies proper unit operation - o Resets the unit during CO alarm - o Peak Level Memory, which alerts the consumer if 100ppm or greater CO has been detected. - o Activates or cancels Hush® Feature - Mounting bracket designed for easy orientation of the unit - Green and red LED lights that indicate normal operation and alarm status - o Green Light: The green LED will flash every 30 seconds to indicate the unit is operating properly.
-In HUSH® mode the LED blinks every 2 seconds and once per second if it is the initiating alarm. - o Red Light: When a dangerous level of smoke or carbon monoxide is detected the red LED light will flash and the corresponding alarm pattern (depending on the source) will sound.
-If the unit malfunctions, the red LED light will flash and the unit will chirp every 30 seconds indicating a system problem. - The alarm is battery-operated with a 9V battery. - Tamper-Resist Feature that deters children and others from removing the battery or alarm
+- One "chirp" every 30 seconds is an indication that the alarm is malfunctioning.
+If this occurs call the Consumer Hotline at 1-800-880-6788. - After ten (10) years of cumulative power up, this unit will "chirp" twice every 30 seconds.
+This is an "operational end of life" feature which will indicate that it is time to replace the alarm. - Loud 85 decibel alarm - Hush® Control Feature that silences the unit during nuisance alarm situations (see page 16). - · Oversized test button for easy activation - · Test button performs the following functions: - Tests the units electronics and verifies proper unit operation - · Resets the unit during CO alarm - · Peak Level Memory - Activates or cancels Hush® Feature - · Mounting bracket designed for easy orientation of the unit - Green and red LED lights that indicate normal operation and alarm status - Green Light: The green LED will be lit continuously or flash every 30 seconds to indicate the unit is operating properly.
+In Hush mode the LED blinks every 2 seconds and once per second if it is the initiating alarm. - Red Light: When a dangerous level of smoke or carbon monoxide is detected the red LED light will flash and the corresponding alarm pattern (depending on the source) will sound.
+If the unit malfunctions, the red LED light will flash and the unit will chirp every 30 seconds indicating a system problem. - Powered by 120V AC (60 Hz, 30 mA max) wire-in connector and is also equipped with a 9V battery backup - Can be interconnected to other Kidde smoke and CO alarms (see page 16 for details) - Tamper Resist Feature that deters children and others from removing the battery or alarm